ashleyesau/parking_tickets/athena data validation README.md

 WHERE regexp_like(r.issue_date, '^(0[1-9]|1[0-2])/(0[1-9]|[12][0-9]|3[01])/(19|20)[0-9]{2}$')
 AND TO_DATE(r.issue_date, 'MM/dd/yyyy') BETWEEN TO_DATE('01/01/2013', 'MM/dd/yyyy') AND TO_DATE('12/31/2017', 'MM/dd/yyyy');
 ```

+**Notes:**
+This query creates a cleaned dataset by:
+- Using CTEs to organize the filtering logic into clear steps
+- First identifying summons numbers that appear exactly once (removing duplicates)
+- Then filtering for date validity using regular expressions and date parsing
+- Restricting the dataset to only records from 2013-2017
+- Combining these conditions to create a new cleaned table for analysis
+- This query represents the culmination of the data cleaning process, producing a dataset with uniquely identified records and valid dates within the time range of interest

 ### Create new version of reduced_data table
 This has only valid data